aaronzomback/TimeTravelerGame/README.md

 ## About

 Join your travel agent CloudR45 and journey backwards and forwards through the depths of space and time for encounters with historical figures such as Genghis Khan and Napoleon.
+Who knows maybe ... all the information from history really can be contained in a tiny CLI app written in Ruby.

 ## Structure & Design Principles